-Upflow gas furnaces are shipped ready for installation in the upflow or horizontal right or left positions.
-The \RK gas furnace is for downflow operation only.
-The furnace must be installed on a level surface, located as close to the vent (or chimney) and as close to the center of the air distribution system as possible.
+These gas furnaces are shipped ready for installation in the upflow, horizontal right or left positions.
+The furnace must be installed on a level surface, located close to the vent (or chimney) and as close to the center of the air distribution system as possible.
 See Table 1 for overall dimensions to determine the required clearances in hallways, doorways, stairs, etc. to allow the furnace to be moved to the installation point.
 The furnace must be installed so that all electrical components are protected from water.
 The furnace must be installed upstream from a refrigeration system.
 This furnace is not to be used for temporary heating of buildings or structures under construction.